Softiiie/disjoint-realities/README.md

 This repository aims at creating a database full of diverse realities, stylistically and aesthetically inspired, influenced or even forked from the [SCP Foundation](https://scp-wiki.wikidot.com/).

-&nbsp;

 ---

-&nbsp;

 ## Structure

 The Disjoint Realities are structured in a quite specific way:

+&nbsp;

 ### Sets

 First come the **Sets**.<br>
 To help you understand and visualize them better, imagine an horizontal axis.
-On this axis are found an infinite amount of sets, next to each other, just like real numbers ($\R$).
+On this axis are found an infinite amount of sets, next to each other, just like real numbers <!--($\R$)-->.

 #### Perfect Void